This page is dedicated to details about myself, so here goes....

 My model railway interests started really way back in the late nineteen fifties, when I was given a Tri-ang "00/H0" Princess Elizabeth train set for Christmas.
 This progressed from its simple oval of track laid out on the living room floor (Yes, fluff and all in the loco's gears and motor!) to being able to have a "Train Set" layout permanently set up in my bedroom.
 Later, in my early teens, I was able to build a medium sized layout in a then unused box room and this lasted for a number of years.
 Finally the call of youthful adulthood together with its many attractions beckoned and was taking more and more of my free time.
 So, the layout was taken apart and most sold off to a neighbour.
 It wasn't until the early 1990's that my railway modelling once again took hold and eventually Ridgley Vale was born.

 Having, since those teenage years, moved home several times and had a couple of model railway false starts I decided it was time to knuckle down and seriously started to build a decent model, so Ridgley Vale was drawn up and became my first attempt at a portable and exhibition quality layout.
 After a domestic upheaval and then subsequent remarriage I tried building another portable exhibition layout, which for whatever reason never really got beyond the track laying stage!
 A further house move then saw me inherit half of a double garage, so I now have another layout being born in that garage – Elmswood & Elmswood Central.
 Elmswood only this time its a fixed layout which is destined never to leave home.
 I then went on to build a portable OO layout called West Haven.
 Which I later sold.
-In 2018 work on Elmswood ended and the layout is slowly being dismantled.
+In 2018 work on Elmswood ended and the layout has now been dismantled.

 My story into railway modelling continues, now with this venture which is being shown on later pages of this site.
 So keep watching these pages!